Navigator objectSupport in all current engines.

 Parse url relative to environment.

-If that fails, then throw a "SyntaxError
+If that fails, then throw a "SyntaxError"

-This is forcibly the case if the %s
+This is forcibly the case if the %s placeholder is in the

 host or port of the URL.